Economy of Quebec: Engineering

 The engineering industry in Quebec is one of the most important and influential sectors in the province's economy and society.
 It has a long and rich history that dates back to the colonial era, when engineers played a key role in building and developing the infrastructure and public works of the region.
 Since then, the engineering industry in Quebec has evolved and diversified, offering a wide range of services and expertise in various fields such as transportation, energy, environment, construction, and manufacturing.

 Quebec is home to many engineering firms that operate locally and internationally, providing consulting, design, project management, and construction services to clients from different sectors and regions.
 Some of the largest and most prominent engineering firms in Quebec are WSP Global and AtkinsRéalis (formerly SNC- Lavalin), both headquartered in Montreal.
 These two firms have been involved in some of the most iconic and complex projects in the world, such as the Samuel De Champlain Bridge, the Réseau express métropolitain, the Line at NEOM, the Marina Bay Sands, Shanghai Tower, One World Trade Center and the Taiwan High Speed Rail line.

-Quebec's engineering industry stands as a robust sector, actively contributing to the development and innovation across various fields.
-Its role in the province's and the country's economic and social progress is significant.
-Continuously adapting to societal and environmental changes, this industry consistently seeks new opportunities and addresses challenges.
-With a proud history and a focus on achievements, it maintains an optimistic and forward-looking approach, envisioning a promising future.